Skip to main content

 Load Data

-To illustrate the normalization procedure we continue with the quality checked and filtered cells we identified in the previous tutorial.
-We recall that the filtered cells come from combination of a resting PBMC sample and a PHA stimulated PBMC sample.
+To illustrate the normalization procedure we continue with the quality checked and filtered object we created in the previous tutorial.
+As described there, this merged object contains two samples: a resting and PHA stimulated PBMC sample.

 pg_data_combined_pxl_object = read([